klaviyo/klaviyo-swift-sdk/README.md

 allowing your tokens to route sends to the correct environments.
 There is no additional setup needed.
 As long as you have deployed your application to Sandbox with our SDK employed to transmit push tokens to our backend, the ability to send and receive push on these Sandbox applications should work out-of-the-box.

-#### Testing with Klaviyo
-At this point unfortunately we don't support testing debug builds with Klaviyo.
-So if you are trying to send a test push notification to a debug build you'll see an error on Klaviyo.

-A suggested temporary workaround would be creating a test flight build with the above changes required for rich push notifications, performing some actions on the test flight build to identify the device and making sure you are able to see that device in Klaviyo.
-Once you have that device's push token in any profile you can create a list or segment with that profile and send a push campaign with an image to test the full end-to-end integration.

-## Additional Details

 ### SDK Data Transfer
 Starting with version 1.7.0, the SDK will cache incoming data and flush it back to the Klaviyo API on an interval.